 - Education Committee – see calendar, especially public hearings

 - Children Committee – see calendar, especially public hearings

 - Appropriations Committee -see calendar for any child/preK-12/higher ed topics

 - Higher Ed and Employment Advancement Cmte – see calendar

-Connecticut State Board of Education – State Office Building, 450 Columbus Avenue (downtown Hartford), Wed Feb 14th, 2018, beginning 9:30am.
-Click on “Agenda for Upcoming Meetings” for details.
+Connecticut State Board of Education – State Office Building, 450 Columbus Avenue (downtown Hartford).
+Click on “Agenda for Upcoming Meetings” for meeting dates and times

 Check back for updates and feel free to suggest additional events to be included, such as any public meeting of any district school board, school governance council, etc.

 See also Resources on Connecticut & Hartford education policy for common acronyms and organization web links; sources on recent education news, and recent reports